selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 and the BookInfo app contained within the Istio samples folder.
 Within each yaml file is config representing both the workload as well as Istio-specific configuration.

-## Setting up a precommit
+## Setting up a pre-commit hook

-An easy first step to safer config validation is to setup a pre-commit hook for your local git repository.
+An easy first step to safer config validation is to set up a pre-commit hook for your local git repository.
 This is a simple way to prevent committing code that has problems to your repository, but please note that it only works locally; you'll have to setup the same script on every repository you create.
 For that reason,